DataFrame methods

 |

-An optional list of column names or a string name of one column to limit which columns are printed.
+Optional column name or names to limit which data are printed.
 Applied after fn. |

 None